Rive Guide

 3. v2 Runtime Usage

-Rive iOS runtimes of versions 2.x.x or later should use the newer patterns for integrating Rive into your iOS applications.
-This involves some API changes from the pattern in versions 1.x.x (see migration guide for guidance on moving to 2.x.x).
-The primary object you'll use is a RiveViewModel.
+In Rive iOS runtimes of versions 2.x.x or later, the primary object you'll use is a RiveViewModel.
 It is responsible for creating and interacting with Rive assets.

 3a.
 SwiftUI